Skip to main content

 Plugins Functionality

-Headlamp’s plugins exist for changing or adding functionality related to the user interface and experience.
+Headlamp's plugins exist to change or add functionality related to the user interface and experience.

 Plugins Lib

-The @kinvolk/headlamp-plugin module ships a library (@kinvolk/headlamp-plugin/lib) where all the Headlamp-related development modules can be found.
+The @kinvolk/headlamp-plugin module provides a library (@kinvolk/headlamp-plugin/lib) with Headlamp development modules.

 The main ones are: